 Note: when you use this method, the product is hidden from the shop pages.
 But if a user gets their hands on a direct link, they'll still be able to access the product.
 For that reason, this method is not a good approach if you actually want to make the product private - not just hidden.

-If you're ok with the product still being accessible by direct URL, then it's fine to use WooCommerce to hide specific products from shop page.
+If you're ok with the product still being accessible by direct URL, then it's fine to use WooCommerce to hide specific products from the shop page.

 You can do this by editing the Catalog visibility option under Publish and choosing Hidden: